polyglotweekly/polyglotweekly.com/introducing-polyglotweekly.com.md

 * Articles should be on the topic of programming: articles advertising your start-up, discussing Bay-Area culture, or pointing out your favorite dog grooming techniques will be politely declined.
-* keep contributions positive! your article should not be a rant about why Ruby is better than Go.
+* Keep contributions positive! your article should not be a rant about why Ruby is better than Go.
 Feel free to criticize aspects of your language of expertise, but do so in a constructive manner.
 * Provide concrete examples in code.
 Polyglot Weekly uses a [great syntax-highlighter](https://github.com/atom/highlights) extracted from the Atom Text Editor, take advantage of it.